dyuk01/blog/_posts/2024-08-01-NumberOfSeniorCitizens.markdown

         :type details: List[str]
         :rtype: int
         """
+        '''
+        First attempt of solving the problem.
+        1. Although this returns the right answer, its' time complexity (O(2n)), and space complexity (O(n)) are inferior to the new answer
+        '''
         # ans = 0
         # res = [item[11:13] for item in details]
         # for age in res: